-- After November 1, 2023, lenders will still be expected to comply with contractual obligations in existing credit agreements referencing CDOR or BAs and to meet contractual requirements of these agreements including but not limited to drawdowns, extensions (if at the Borrower's option) or pre-documented increases (e.g., construction facilities that become available after meeting any preconditions).
-Permitted activities include: - Rollover of existing BA draws, interest term renewals or new draws under an existing loan (term or revolver); - Draws on committed and uncommitted facilities entered into prior to the No "New" CDOR or BA exposures date; - New loan agreements and extensions of existing loan agreements that were underwritten or committed to prior to the No "New" CDOR or BA exposures date but that close after November 1; - Accordion activation or usage in the normal course of business, not paired with extension of term; and - Purchase of existing CDOR loans in the secondary market.
+- New loan agreements and extensions of existing loan agreements that were underwritten or committed to prior to the No "New" CDOR or BA exposures date but that close after November 1; - Accordion activation or usage in the normal course of business, not paired with extension of term; and - Purchase of existing CDOR loans in the secondary market.

-3.6 What should be considered when switching loans from CDOR to CORRA?
+3.06 What should be considered when switching loans from CDOR to CORRA?